cdapio/cdap/docs/developer-guide/source/advanced.rst

 Services Integration with Metrics and Logging
 ---------------------------------------------
-Services are integrated with the Reactor Metrics and Logging framework.
+Services are integrated with the CDAP Metrics and Logging framework.
 Programs implementing Custom Services can declare Metrics and Logger (SLF4J) member variables and the appropriate implementation will be injected by the run-time.